Ace Your Reference Checks With These Sample Questions

 1. What can you tell me about working with/managing [candidate]?

-This gives the reference a chance to ease into things and gives you the opportunity to learn the nature of their working relationship with your candidate, which provides context for their answers.
+This gives the reference a chance to ease into things and allows you to learn the nature of their working relationship with your candidate, which provides context for their answers.
 Did they manage your candidate?
 Were they peers?
-This is also a good time to verify the information listed on the candidate’s resume, like the dates of their employment and any promotions during that time.
+This is also a good time to verify the information on the candidate’s resume, like the dates of their employment and any promotions during that time.

 2. Tell me about [candidate’s] strengths.